GhostBSD-Community/Documentation/docs/en/E000-essentials/100-mount-external-drives.md

   - Consult the GhostBSD documentation for `/etc/fstab` configuration.
 - **Performance**:
   - exFAT and NTFS may have slower performance compared to UFS due to FUSE or compatibility layers.

+For further assistance, visit the [GhostBSD Forums](https://forums.ghostbsd.org) or join the community on [X](https://x.com/ghostbsd).

 ---